nicojourdain/nicojourdain.github.io/students_dir/students_netcdf_fortran.md

 It can be convenient to read netcdf files in your fortran scripts, or to create fortran scripts to treat large netcdf files.
 For this, you can use the netcdf-fortran library.

 Here is an example of very basic fortran program that can be used to read a netcdf file, create or modify a variable and create a new netcdf file that is similar to the first one: [example.f90]({{site.url}}students_dir/example.f90).
+And here is the corresponding netcdf file: [test.nc]({{site.url}}students_dir/test.nc)

 A way to compile and execute it (e.g. with the ifort compiler) is :
 ```shell